Free sheet music

 Online Collections

 The Lester S. Levy Sheet Music Collection at Johns Hopkins University.
-This wonderful resource began coming online way back in 1987.
+This wonderful resource began online way back in 1987.
 Their main site is pleasant and easy to use.
 They also have a back door entry called JScholarship which gives access to music all the way into the 1970s.

 There are many other extensive online collections you can freely download from.
 Library of Congress, Baylor University, York University, Brown University, Mississippi State University, Gonzaga, Arizona State, New York Public Library, IMSLP (Petrucci Music Library), etc. This is how we find much of the sheet music we sing from.